GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

 parameters as before, allowing you to compare the values of the event at ``Order=1``.

-QiViews
+SdsViews
 -------

-A QiView provides a way to map Stream data requests from one data type to another.
+An SdsView provides a way to map Stream data requests from one data type to another.
 You can apply a View to any read or GET operation.
-QiView is used to specify the mapping between source and target types.
+SdsView is used to specify the mapping between source and target types.

-Qi attempts to determine how to map Properties from the source to the destination.
-When the mapping is straightforward, such as when the properties are in the same position and of the same data type, or when the properties have the same name, Qi will map the properties automatically.
+Sds attempts to determine how to map Properties from the source to the destination.
+When the mapping is straightforward, such as when the properties are in the same position and of the same data type, or when the properties have the same name, Sds will map the properties automatically.

 .. code:: javascript

       client.getRangeValues(tenantId, sampleNamespaceId, sampleStreamId, "1", 0, 3, "False", qiObjs.qiBoundaryType.ExactOrCalculated, autoView.Id)

-To map a property that is beyond the ability of Qi to map on its own, you should define a QiViewProperty and add it to the QiView’s Properties collection.
+To map a property that is beyond the ability of Sds to map on its own, you should define a SdsViewProperty and add it to the SdsView’s Properties collection.

 .. code:: javascript

-        var sinViewProperty = new qiObjs.QiViewProperty({ "SourceId": "Sin", "TargetId": "SinInt" });
+        var sinViewProperty = new qiObjs.SdsViewProperty({ "SourceId": "Sin", "TargetId": "SinInt" });
         ...
-        var manualView = new qiObjs.QiView({
+        var manualView = new qiObjs.SdsView({
             "Id": manualViewId,
             "Name": "MapSampleTypeToATargetType",
             "TargetTypeId" : targetIntegerTypeId,